tpierrain/SmokeMe/README.md

 ### 2. Does SmokeMe have a global timeout for all smoke tests to be ran?

 ```
 Yes.
-It's 5 second by default (5000 milliseconds).
+It's 10 seconds by default (10 *1000 milliseconds).
 But you can override this
 default value by setting the **Smoke:GlobalTimeoutInMsec** configuration key
 of your Web API project.